-Hundreds bid final farewell to Russia’s Alexey Navalny, risking arrest
+Thousands bid final farewell to Russia’s Alexey Navalny, risking arrest

 Mourners attend funeral of late Russian opposition leader, after Kremlin warns against ‘unauthorised’ protests.

-Huge crowds have gathered to bid a final farewell to Alexey Navalny, many chanting his name and saying they will not forgive Russian authorities for his death as the opposition leader is laid to rest.
+Thousands gathered to bid a final farewell to Alexey Navalny, many chanting his name and saying they will not forgive Russian authorities for his death as the opposition leader was laid to rest.

-Hundreds of mourners turned up near a church in southern Moscow on Friday, waiting hours to pay their respects to Navalny under the watch of large numbers of police, after the Kremlin warned against “unauthorised” protests.
+Crowds of mourners turned up near a church in southern Moscow on Friday, waiting hours to pay their respects to Navalny under the watch of large numbers of police, after the Kremlin warned against “unauthorised” protests.

 Keep readinglist of 4 items